 WorkCover – Domestic Insurance

-The National Employment Standards (NES) are 10 minimum employment entitlements that have to be provided to all employees.
+The National Employment Standards (NES) includes 10 minimum Employment entitlements which must be provided for all Employees.

-The national minimum wage and the NES make up the minimum entitlements for employees in Australia.
-An award, employment contract, enterprise agreement or other registered agreement can’t provide for conditions that are less than the national minimum wage or the NES.
-They can’t exclude the NES.
+The National Minimum Wage and the NES make up the minimum entitlements for Employees in Australia.
+An Award, Employment Contract, Enterprise Agreement or other Registered Agreement cannot provide for conditions that are less than the National Minimum Wage or the NES.
+They cannot exclude the NES.